ZacJoffe/cs488-project/README.md

 ```sh
 $ ./fps
 ```

-Please note that this is not compatible with existing CS488 framework.
-Libraries were added, the CS488 framework code is modified, and ImGui is updated to the latest version.
-The code must be built and run with all files included in the submission!

 ## UI
 The main menu has two buttons: one that lets you start the game, and another that lets you tweak game parameters.
 The following can be changed from the options menu: